ppj2dd/ppj2dd.github.io/_posts/2025-03-25-Outreachy-Onboarding-101.md

 ![An inspiring image of a ship sailing towards the horizon, symbolizing the start of a new journey.](https://github.com/user-attachments/assets/ec37aed5-9e58-4152-82c3-cfe32c7ab654)
 <br>
-*An inspiring image of a ship sailing towards the horizon, symbolizing the start of a new journey*

 **Please Note**: For the most accurate and up-to-date information, always refer to the official [Outreachy Docs](https://www.outreachy.org/docs).